UninformedPleb/adore/README.md

 ##### Implementing a Table

 Tables are POCOs.
 There's nothing special about them, really.
 They serve as a pre-configured mapping of a single database record.
+There's no base classes to inherit or magic attributes to decorate everything with.
+Just POCOs.

 Here are some examples: